 Did you know there is a feature on your iPhone that lets you prevent this scenario from happening?
-You can use Guided Access to temporarily restrict the device to one app.
+You can use Guided Access to temporarily lock down your iPhone to one app.
 Guided access also disables the hardware buttons (the “Home” button) so your child can’t return to the Home screen.
 No more deleting mommy’s apps!

-Guided Access is one of the Accessibility options in iOS6 (that’s Apple’s current mobile operating system), but it can be used as a temporary parental control tool.
+Guided Access is one of the Accessibility options on iPhones, iPads and iPod touch.
+It can be used as a temporary parental control tool.
 I wouldn’t recommend using it on your child’s own iPod or device – if you’ve trusted them enough to give them the device you shouldn’t need to lock it down to this extent.
 But Guided Access can be handy for these one-off situations.

-3. End the Guided Access session with a triple-click and passcode to return to normal device usage.
+- End the Guided Access session with a triple-click and passcode or Touch ID to return to normal device usage.

 2. Scroll down to Learning and select Guided Access.